Millennial AI

 • --Strategy decks that ignore implementation constraints are fiction.

-• --Prioritize adoption speed over feature completeness.
+• --Adoption speed matters more than feature completeness.

 The strategy deck problem